kittylyst/lwjgl2/README.md

 jinput.jar
 ```

+Note that JInput relies upon native code, which is not needed to build LWJGL, but will need to be present at runtime.

 ### MacOS

 Install XCode (why yes, I would like to do a 3G download to install a few KB of header files for my build.)